jpaulReyes12/LMS_thesis/README.md

 cannot upload video file formats; and

 3. Types
-of assessments that the teacher can create are:
+of assessments that the teacher cannot create are:

 1. Matching
 type;

-2. True
+2. Identification.
-and false.